CFT-HY/HILA/README.md

 ## Installation and documentation

-Installation and user guide can be viewed on the web documentation hosted on: TODO: add link to github pages or hosted guide somewhere
+Installation and user guide can be viewed on the [web documentation](https://cft-hy.github.io/HILA/html/index.html)

 To generate the user guide and technical documentation locally one can run: